 If you're a pre-seed or Series A founder, you almost certainly don't need one of these.
 They're designed for transactions involving multiple law firms, hundreds of users, and millions of documents.

-Let's say you're a Series A founder starting a fundraise.
 Here's how a virtual data room workflow typically looks:

 You create a data room and organize folders: pitch deck, financials, legal, team, product.
 You upload documents to each folder.
 This takes an hour or two if your documents are already prepared.